Suffolk County Criminal Contempt Case Dismissed After Speedy Trial Motion — Despite Prior Jail Offers

-In a recent case in Nassau County District Court, our office secured the full dismissal of a misdemeanor criminal mischief charge...
+In a recent case in Suffolk County District Court (First District, Central Islip), our firm secured a complete dismissal of a misdemeanor charge of Criminal Contempt...

 Loitering Charge (Penal Law 240.36) Dismissed in Suffolk County District Court